Back in 2009 I did quite a lot of running and followed a pretty strict diet.

 ~ Fred Stare, founder and former chair of the Harvard University Nutrition Department.

-The theory that the number of calories you consume vs. calories you expend determines your weight is false.
-In reality, the equation is far more complicated than that, due to the fact that human beings are incredibly complicated biological machines.
-If you take more than a moment to contemplate the notion that a unit of energy as simplistic as the calorie can precisely determine the makeup of your body, you’ll realise just how absurd conventional thinking is.
+In reality, the equation is far more complicated than Fred suggests, due to the fact that human beings are incredibly complex biological machines.
+If you take more than a moment to contemplate the notion that a unit of energy as simplistic as the calorie can precisely determine the makeup of your body, you’ll realize just how absurd conventional thinking is.

-The body is unable to store protein for a long term period.
+The body is unable to store protein indefinitely.
 Excess protein can be converted into alternative energy sources (such as glucose) or is excreted in urine.
 These processes require energy.

-It is actually a general term for a number of different compounds that share key characteristics.
-In terms of what you eat, fats are found in a wide variety of sources such as oils, butter and nuts.
+It is actually a general term for a number of compounds that share key characteristics.
+In terms of what you eat, fats are found in a wide variety of sources such as oils, butter, and nuts.

-Fat can be stored within the body then converted into glucose and used at any point in the future as an energy source.
-You’ve no doubt come across many people who attempt this (the storage part, not the energy usage part).
+Fat can be stored within the body, then converted into glucose and used at any point in the future as an energy source.

-You’ll find highly concentrated numbers of carbohydrates in a wide range of refined foods such as bread, pasta, breakfast cereals, candy and chocolate.
-You can also find it in unrefined foods such as beans, tubers and rice.
+You’ll find highly concentrated carbohydrates in a wide range of refined foods such as bread, pasta, breakfast cereals, candy, and chocolate.
+You can also find it in unrefined foods such as beans, tubers, and rice.

-Carbohydrates are completely unnecessary for life.
-You can exist entirely without them.
+In simple terms, carbohydrates are completely unnecessary for life; you can exist entirely without them.
 If you consume no carbohydrates, your body will synthesize the necessary glucose from the available protein and/or fat in the body.
 That said, carb-heavy foods (such as whole grains, vegetables, and fruits) offer up a wealth of nutrients that the body does need to survive and thrive.

-If you’ve got this far then your intuition may have already convinced you that the calories in, calories out myth is a fallacy.
+If you’ve got this far then your intuition may have already convinced you that there may be more to dieting than calorie counting.
 While conventional thinking states that your body will treat a calorie of protein like a calorie of fat like a calorie of carbohydrate, nothing could be further from the truth.

 Let’s start with protein.
 Its primary function is to make your body fit and strong.
 Protein is not a good source of energy – it has to go through a process of synthesis to be turned into glucose, while the rest is lost in the urine.
 Furthermore, a higher percentage of calories are lost during the digestion of protein when compared to fat and carbohydrates.
 On a theoretical level, this effectively means that eating 100 grams of protein will make you no fatter than eating 80 grams of carbohydrates.

 But what about fat?
-While it may be demonized by dieters across the world, fat is necessary for human life and really rather good for you — especially if you stick to the essential fatty acids.
+While it may be demonized by dieters across the world, fat is necessary for human life, and some fats are good for you in moderation – especially if you stick to the essential fatty acids.
 You need fat.

 What you don’t need are carbohydrates.
 ‘Simple’ carbs (e.g. refined sugar, refined grains, fruit juice) just can’t wait to get you fat.
 Excess carbs are converted into fat and stored for later usage.
-The only problem is that you probably won’t use that spare fat as you’ll be too busy consuming more carbohydrates.
+The only problem is that you probably won’t use that spare fat, as you’ll be too busy consuming more carbohydrates.

 When it comes to carbs, your body is living in the past, when food was scarce and excess fat stores were a good thing.
 It doesn’t know that you’ll have just as many carbohydrates available to you tomorrow as you did today.

-While I won’t suggest that you eat zero carbohydrates (as certain carb-heavy foods are rich in vitamins and minerals), if you kept your consumption down to a very modest level (say 100g per day) you’d probably be far healthier than you are now and at no risk to your health.
+While I won’t suggest that you eat zero carbohydrates (as I’ve already said, certain carb-heavy foods are rich in vitamins and minerals), if you reduced your consumption of carbs, you’d probably be far healthier than you are now, and at no risk to your health.

-Intuitively, one might assume that a “normal” person embarking on a high protein, moderate fat, low carbohydrate diet would lose weight.
-But how does that relate to the calories in, calories out myth?
-For instance, would someone eating the exact same amount of calories but with a far greater consumption of carbohydrates experience the same amount of weight loss?
+Intuitively, one might assume that a ‘normal’ person embarking on a high protein, moderate fat, low carbohydrate diet would lose weight.
+But how does that relate to calorie counting?
+For instance, would someone eating the same number of calories but with a far greater consumption of carbohydrates experience the same amount of weight loss?

 A number of recent studies have concluded that a diet low in carbohydrates can result in greater fat loss when compared to alternative (yet calorically comparable) diets.